-While that represents only about .3% of all urgent pediatric admissions, anaphylaxis in children “really is more of a burden than we anticipated,” Dr. Carla Davis, a study author and associate professor of pediatrics Baylor College of Medicine in Houston, explained at the AAAAI/WAO joint congress in Orlando in early March.
+While that represents only about 0.3% of all urgent pediatric admissions, anaphylaxis in children “really is more of a burden than we anticipated,” Dr. Carla Davis, a study author and associate professor of pediatrics at Baylor College of Medicine in Houston, explained at the AAAAI/WAO joint congress in Orlando in early March 2018.

-As well, there was a mortality rate in the anaphylaxis group of 1 percent, with peanut and dairy reactions implicated as the leading causes of death.
+As well, there was a mortality rate in the anaphylaxis group of 1 percent, with peanut and dairy reactions implicated as the leading causes of death in these children.

 The patient population in the study ranged in age from under a month old to 18 years, and food was the leading cause of severe allergic reaction.
 While deaths were relatively uncommon, anaphylactic reactions were quite often severe, requiring intubation for breathing assistance in 19 percent of the allergic children.

 Anaphylaxis occurred more frequently in children aged 6 to 18, but Davis, the director of the Texas Children’s Hospital food allergy program, expressed concern about the impact when it occurs in very young children.